- Claude Code Router is a community proxy that lets you use Claude Code with any model: OpenRouter, DeepSeek, Ollama (local), Gemini, and more.

 | Local models | No | Yes (via Ollama) |

-| Cost control | Saves on execution tokens | Full control — use free/cheap models for any task type |
+| Cost control | Saves on execution tokens | Full control: use free/cheap models for any task type |

-| Tool compatibility | Full Claude Code feature support | Depends on model — some don't support all features |
+| Tool compatibility | Full Claude Code feature support | Depends on model; some don't support all features |

 Use opusplan if you want the simplest path to cost-optimized Claude Code usage with zero setup and full feature compatibility.
-It's one command and it works.

 Use the community router if you want to use non-Anthropic models, run local models via Ollama, or need fine-grained control over which model handles which type of task.

-Tips for Cost-Effective Claude Code Usage
+Cost Tips for Claude Code

-- Monitor your usage — use the
+- Monitor your usage: use the

-/costcommand in Claude Code to see token consumption and spending for your current session. - Plan before executing — enter plan mode (
+/costcommand in Claude Code to see token consumption and spending for your current session. - Plan before executing: enter plan mode (

 Shift+Tabtwice) to think through your approach before the model starts generating code.
 Better plans mean fewer wasted iterations.

-For extending Claude Code's capabilities beyond model routing, browse available skills on PolySkill — portable packages that add coding standards, workflow automations, and specialized prompts to your sessions.
+For extending Claude Code's capabilities beyond model routing, browse available skills on PolySkill, portable packages that add coding standards, workflow automations, and specialized prompts to your sessions.

-Related: How to Add Skills to Claude Code (2026) | Codex vs Claude Code: Full Comparison (2026) | Claude Code vs Cursor: Full Comparison (2026)
+Related: How to Add Skills to Claude Code (2026) | Codex vs Claude Code: Full Comparison (2026) | Claude Code vs Cursor: Full Comparison (2026) | Claude Code vs Gemini CLI (2026)

 What is Claude Code Router?